zcnichols/zcnichols/README.md

 ### Data Analyst learning something new everyday!

-I'm proficient in MySQL, Tableau, R, and Excel.
+I'm proficient in Power BI, Power Automate, PostgreSQL, Excel, Tableau, and R.

 Here are some data points about me: